Wine Region in Piedmont

 The Gorgonzola Show

-The Gorgonzola Show occurs during the last weekend of April (each day from 9am—7pm).
+The Gorgonzola Show in Tortona occurs during the last weekend of April (each day from 9am—7pm).
 Exhibition space is solely dedicated to gorgonzola.
 Display counters sell food and related products, as well as regional and national crafts.
 This city-sponsored event also showcases authentic dishes made from the products on display.

 Assaggia Tortona e dintorni (“Taste Tortona and surroundings”)